yaozhong/deepIntraSV/README.md

   (a python script is provided to parse VCF for SV regions)

 ## Data pre-processing and split
-A multi-core version of pysam is applied.
-In default, all cores will be used to generate RD bins from bam file.
-For each training data, background statistics of RD are first calcuated through sampling the data.
+A multi-core version of pysam is used.
+By default, all cores will be used to generate RD bins from bam file.
+For each training data, background statistics of RDs are first calcuated through sampling WGS data.
-Background statistics of each WGS data are cached in `./data/data_cache/`.
+Background statistics of each WGS data will be cached in `./data/data_cache/`.

 There are two evluation metrics, which are determined through CMD parameter -em (evluation mode)
-* intra-sample: ``-em single``
+* in-sample: ``-em single``
 * cross-sample: ``-em cross``

-For the intra-sample case, only one bam file is required and the data is split into train-test with the following -ds option:
+For the in-sample case, only one bam file is required and the data is split into train-test with the following data split -ds option:

 * Stratify: Stratified Random split
 * RandRgs: Random split
 * CV: cross valdiation

-For the intra-sample case, the second bam file used as the test set is assigned through ``-d2`` option.
+The test-split-proportion can be specified with option ``-tsp`` For the cross-sample case, the second bam file used as the test set is assigned through ``-d2`` option.

 ## Training
-Input are WGS bam file(s).
+Input are WGS bam file(s) and VCF file(s).
 Cached train-test data will be first searched according to current parameters, If cache files are not found, the code will process the bam file and cache the data.
-The cached files are saved in
-Output are the saved model weights.

-Users can change manually change the model parameter file.
+We provided a default hyperparameters of UNet and CNN in ``./experiment/model_param/`` Users can make changes of the parameter file or specifiy through command line option.
-If no model parameter file is provided, the code will use hyperOpt to search preDefined hyper-parameter spaces.
+If no model parameter file is provided, the code will use hyperOpt to search preDefined hyper-parameter spaces based on the train set.

 ```
 # Example